 This app is a valuable addition to your mobile device as a daily retreat you can engage all year long.
-A new prayer session is produced for each day of the week and one for weekends with material written by a number of Jesuits and other experts in the spirituality of St Ignatius of Loyola, according to developers.
+In the regular section of Pray as You Go, a new prayer session is produced for each day of the week and one for weekends with material written by a number of Jesuits and other experts in the spirituality of St Ignatius of Loyola, according to developers.
 Although the content is different every day, it keeps to the same basic format of gently weaving together music, a passage of scripture and a few questions for personal reflection in a each prayer session.
 Developers say the framework of prayer allows you to:

 - become more aware of God’s presence in your life

 - listen to and reflect on God’s word